jizhang-cmu/autonomy_stack_go2/README.md

 The base autonomy system is based on [Autonomous Exploration Development Environment](https://www.cmu-exploration.com).

-The route planner is based on [Far Planner](https://github.com/MichaelFYang/far_planner).
+The route planner is based on [FAR Planner](https://github.com/MichaelFYang/far_planner).